Skip to content

 Turkey has annually several important days.
 Some of them return every year on the same date, while others follow the Islamic lunar calendar and take place on a different date every year.
 Hereby a list of the Important Days in Turkey in 2019.

+- 29 October (national holiday) – Republic Day (Cumhuriyet Bayramı).
 One of the most important national holidays in Turkey is October 29th.
-On that day in 1923 Mustafa Kemal (later: Atatürk) proclamated the Republic of Turkey.
+On that day in 1923 Mustafa Kemal (later: Atatürk) proclaimed the Republic of Turkey.
 With this declaration of the Republic, the Ottoman Empire and the absolute power of the sultan came to an end.
 The Grand National Assembly elected Mustafa Kemal to be the first president of the new Republic and he immediately started to modernize and develop the country.

 - 10 November – Atatürk Memorial Day – Commemoration of Mustafa Kemal Atatürk who died on November 10th 1938 at 9.05 in Istanbul.

 - Kurban Bayram, The Feast of Sacrifice